This tool reveals which of your favorite apps are sharing way too much data

 To be clear, these findings don’t necessarily indict the apps in question.
 TikTok, for instance, claims that it does not collect any location information except possibly at the country or time-zone level.
 But as a tool for privacy advocates and reporters to start holding companies more accountable on privacy, Seudo could be a useful starting point.

-“Really, what we’re trying to do is give the negotiating power back to the consumer, where you don’t have to trade-off your privacy or your data in order to get a service,” says Sabrina Storozuk, Seudo’s cofounder and CEO.
+“Really, what we’re trying to do is give the negotiating power back to the consumer, where you don’t have to trade off your privacy or your data in order to get a service,” says Sabrina Storozuk, Seudo’s cofounder and CEO.

 How Seudo sniffs out snooping